-The current COVID-19 pandemic further helped expand the market, owing to the lack of antiviral therapies and the fact that plasma therapy comes under an emergency treatment method.
+The current COVID-19 pandemic further helped expand the market due to the lack of antiviral therapies and the fact that plasma therapy comes under an emergency treatment method.
 One of the benefits of platelet-rich plasma is that it can be used for pain relief during COVID-19.
-This technique, which has been used to avoid surgery, is also effective in providing short-term pain relief in patients waiting to be cleared for surgical intervention but do not want to be further postponed by the adverse effects of steroids.
+This technique, which has been used to avoid surgery, is also effective in providing short-term pain relief in patients waiting to be cleared for surgical intervention and not wanting to be further postponed by the adverse effects of steroids.

-The key factors that are augmenting the growth of the market include rising incidences of sports injuries, an increasing number of cosmetic and surgical procedures, and the growing use of platelet-rich plasma in various therapeutic areas.
-As per the American Society of Plastic Surgeon s (ASPS), approximately 18.1 million cosmetic procedures were performed in 2019 in the United States.
+The key factors that are augmenting the market's growth include rising incidences of sports injuries, an increasing number of cosmetic and surgical procedures, and the growing use of platelet-rich plasma in various therapeutic areas.
+As per the American Society of Plastic Surgeons (ASPS), approximately 18.1 million cosmetic procedures were performed in 2019 in the United States.
 It was observed that the number of procedures increased over the last five years, and the preference of people for minimally invasive cosmetic surgery across the United States has increased.
 Procedures like liposuction and facelifts are growing in popularity.

-PRP contains at least seven growth factors, and it can be used for various treatments, such as chronic tendon injuries, acute ligament and muscle injuries, surgery, knee arthritis, fractures, and pain.
-In orthopedics, the use of PRP is expected to increase over the period.
+Platelet-rich plasma (PRP) contains at least seven growth factors.
+It can be used for various treatments, such as chronic tendon injuries, acute ligament and muscle injuries, surgery, knee arthritis, fractures, and pain.
+In orthopedics, the use of PRP is expected to increase over the forecast period.
 PRP is increasingly being used in the treatment of acute sports injuries, such as muscle injuries.
 The popularity of PRP is on the rise, but its true effectiveness is yet to be fully established.
 Thus, the PRP is widely used in surgery to repair torn knee ligaments, such as the anterior cruciate ligament (ACL).
 The PRP facilitates the fast healing of the tissue after surgical procedures.

 Scope of the Report

 As per the scope of the report, platelet-rich plasma is defined as autologous blood with concentrations of platelets above baseline levels (which contains at least seven growth factors).
 Platelet-rich plasma therapy employs injections of the patient's concentrated platelets to accelerate the healing of injured tendons, ligaments, muscles, and joints.
-The platelet-rich plasma market is segmented by type (pure PRP, leukocyte-rich PRP, leukocyte-rich fibrin, and other types), application (orthopedics, cosmetic surgery and dermatology, neurology, cardiology, ophthalmology, and other applications), end user (hospitals and clinics and research institutes), and geography (North America, Europe, Asia Pacific, Middle-East and Africa, and South America).
+The platelet-rich plasma market is segmented by type (pure PRP, leukocyte-rich PRP, leukocyte-rich fibrin, and other types), application (orthopedics, cosmetic surgery and dermatology, neurology, cardiology, ophthalmology, and other applications), end user (hospitals and clinics and research institutes), and geography (North America, Europe, Asia-Pacific, Middle East & Africa, and South America).
+The market report also covers the estimated market sizes and trends for 17 countries across major regions globally.
 The report offers the value (in USD million) for the above segments.

 |Cosmetic Surgery and Dermatology|